Recently, I had to undergo knee surgery following an injury.

 Luckily, my injury was not caused by a wreck, a work injury, or a careless person, but rather simple bad luck and loose joints.

-The primary reason that any injured person should follow through with treatment and therapy is because it can help you have a healthier and more productive life.
+The primary reason that any injured person should follow through with treatment and therapy is that it can help you have a healthier and more productive life.

 However, it is even more critical for anyone whose injury may warrant a lawsuit to follow the advice of their physicians and physical therapists as closely as they can.
 Not only will it help them heal faster, but the failure to do so may greatly damage their legal case.